deformhead/DearChild/README.md

 ## Overview

-This is a narrative experience more than a game that I enjoyed working on !
+It's more of a narrative experience than a game and I enjoyed working on it !

 This was my third Game Jam, so I hope you'll like this game.
 Thank you for your support.